-This fifth instalment is not only the strongest in the Tales series, but one of the best anime games on PC.
-Symphonia’s gameplay is centred on a classic real-time battle system, allowing you to experiment with many and various techniques, spells, and strategies.
+This fifth installment is the strongest in the Tales series and one of the best anime games on PC.
+Symphonia’s gameplay is centered on a classic real-time battle system, allowing you to experiment with various techniques, spells, and strategies.
 This is a tale that you will remember long after the end credits.

 There is little more wholesome than a book club.
 Hundreds of thousands of words – and the odd knock-off DVD – infinitely expand our horizons, transporting young and old to all sorts of new worlds.
-The Doki Doki Literature Club!, on the other hand, “is not suitable for children or those who are easily disturbed.”
+On the other hand, the Doki Doki Literature Club “is not suitable for children or those who are easily disturbed.”

-Do not be fooled by the cute exterior of Team Salvato’s band of bookworms as this visual novel has a number of distressingly dark layers hidden beneath.
-When Doki Doki Literature Club! hit Steam in September 2017, it quickly became a surprise cult hit, recognised as one of the best anime games for PC thanks to its arresting, emotive narrative – one that is best not spoiled.
-If you have a free few hours and a hardy disposition, make sure you give this anime game a go.
+Don’t be fooled by the cute exterior of Team Salvato’s band of bookworms, as this visual novel has several distressingly dark layers hidden beneath.
+When Doki Doki Literature Club! hit Steam in September 2017, it quickly became a surprise cult hit with over two million downloads, recognized as one of the best anime games for PC thanks to its arresting, emotive narrative – one that’s best not spoiled.
+The “Plus!” version expands the original with the help of new content.
+If you have a few free hours and a hardy disposition, give this anime game a go.

 Naruto Shippuden is the ultimate manga superhero fantasy, with books, TV, and anime games galore.
-That said, you will have a hard time fully grasping the story of Ultimate Ninja Storm 3 Full Burst if you do not have a wide knowledge of the canon.
-But, if you take the time to dive into this sprawling anime series – or just like punching things as an incredibly cool ninja – you will find one of the best anime games for PC.
+That said, you’ll have a hard time fully grasping the story of Ultimate Ninja Storm 3 Full Burst if you don’t have a wide knowledge of the canon.
+But, if you take the time to dive into this sprawling anime series – or just punch things as an incredibly cool ninja – you’ll find one of the best anime games for PC.

 This Bandai Namco fighting game is similar in structure to its predecessor, Ultimate Ninja Storm 2, so you can expect to scrap your way through a 12-hour story that explores classic Naruto themes such as friendship and brotherhood.
 In an interesting spin on the wider narrative, ‘Ultimate Decision’ moments are forks in the road that allow you to either follow or diverge from events lifted from the canon.

-Either side of fighting you can engage in some JRPG-lite objectives like taking on side-quests, shopping, and item collecting.
-In what is undoubtedly the most complete Naruto game, this is an anime game that is not to be missed.
+When you’re not fighting, you can engage in JRPG-lite objectives like taking on side quests, shopping, and collecting items.
+Undoubtedly the most complete Naruto game, this anime game is not to be missed.